nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Edits an existing stall at the specified `STALL_INDEX`.

-Format: `sedit STALL_INDEX [n/NAME] [a/ADDRESS] [t/TAGS]…`
+Format: `sedit STALL_INDEX [n/NAME] [a/ADDRESS] [t/EDIT_TAG]…`
 * The index refers to the index number shown in the displayed stalls list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Editing stalls is flexible in FoodWhere.
 For example, you can update just the stall name or perhaps just the address and tags of the stall only.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the stall will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the stall will be removed i.e adding of tags is not cumulative
-* You can remove all the stall’s tags by typing `t/` without specifying any tags after it.
+* You can remove all of the stall’s tags by using the `t/` parameter exactly once.
 * All reviews that are associated to the edited stall will be updated to reflect the new changes of the stall.
 * No 2 stalls should have the same name and address.
 * If the name and/or address is updated, the previous reviews of the stall would be added to the end of the list of reviews.